 Temple Israel completed construction of its new synagogue in 2013.

 The American Muslim Institute broke ground on their mosque and Islamic center in late 2015 and opened in spring 2017.

-The Tri-Faith Center will be the last building to open on the commons, and is anticipated to be completed in early 2020.
+The Tri-Faith Center will be the last building to open on the commons, and is anticipated to be completed in 2020.

-Tri-Faith Initiative is already sponsoring activities including speaking engagements, a children’s program, shared holidays between congregations, an annual picnic, and others.
+Tri-Faith Initiative is already sponsoring activities including speaking engagements, family friendly programming, hospitality between congregational partners, an annual picnic, and learning opportunities.

 How can I get involved?

-- Participate actively in your own faith group and encourage your own community to engage in interfaith cooperation and education.
+- Participate actively in your own community and encourage your friends and family to engage in interfaith cooperation and education.
 Be an ambassador for the Tri-Faith Initiative.

-- Invite our speakers to make a presentation at your church, synagogue, mosque, civic or community group, or school.
+- Invite our speakers to make a presentation at your civic or community group, school, or faith institution.